Localizing Sources of Variability in Crowded TESS Photometry: Methods

 Differential velocity aberration causes TESS pointing to drift slightly during a sector, as recorded by the TPF data columns `POS\_CORR1' and `POS\_CORR2,' which give column and row pixel offsets relative to WCS metadata.
 The typical standard deviation of this pointing variation is $\approx 0.02$\,pix, which will broaden the amplitude heatmap slightly, but not enough to affect our fitting significantly. \tl\ adjusts the best-fit source location to account for the average pointing offset for that TPF.
 This pointing information is not currently preserved in TPF-like data produced with {\tt TESSCut},\footnote{A fix for this issue has been requested:\\ \url{https://github.com/spacetelescope/astrocut/issues/58}} so results from {\tt TESSCut} images may have inaccuracies of-order 0.01\,pix.

 The \tl\ program returns the optimized column and row location within the TPF where the observed variability is most likely located, with intrinsic uncertainties.
 The code adopts the FITS WCS standard that integer pixel locations represent the center of pixels \citep{fitswcs}.
-For each signal in the input frequency list, a ``heatmap'' of amplitude, signal to noise, error, or the fit model can be displayed with the {\tt plot} function.
-The program can optionally query the Gaia Archive for the locations of stars in the field, ranking them by the relative probability that their locations are consistent with the source of variability \citep{2018}.
-Relative probabilities are calculated by using the extrinsic error model discussed in Section~\ref{sec:errormodel}.
-The extrinsic error accounts for systematic errors that arise when fitting a PRF model to real TESS data.
-The user can use these outputs to verify which stars are likely to be the source of variability they are interested in, so that misattributions of variability to incorrect sources may be avoided.
+For each signal in the input frequency list, a ``heatmap'' can be displayed with the {\tt plot} function showing in each pixel the signal amplitude, amplitude error, signal-to-noise ratio, or the amplitude - model residuals.
+The overall fit report including fit statistics such as (reduced) chi-square is stored as the ``result'' parameter.
+Best-fit parameters for the amplitude of each signal are returned with the prefix ``height.''